tbrtje/tbrtje/README.md

 - 🔭 I’m currently working on nothing in particular.
 - 🌱 I’m currently learning react / next.js
 - 👯 I’m looking to collaborate on interesting projects.
-- 📫 You can contact me on matrix at @tj:broetje.online.
+- 📫 You can contact me on matrix @tj:broetje.online or via e-mail at kontakt@thiesbroetje.de